Back to blog

 // Fetch fresh data

-const data = await fetchExpensiveData();
+const user = await db.users.findById(id);

-// Cache for 5 minutes
+// Cache for 5 minutes - available to all workers instantly

-await ipcCache.set(cacheKey, data, 5 * 60 * 1000);
+await ipcCache.set(cacheKey, user, 5 * 60 * 1000);

-return Response.json(data);
+return user;

 }